scionsamurai/Pandas-tkinter-excel/README.md

 And here's an updated picture of File>Options>Search_Output>General to show my new output location is set.

+### Opening Files

 ![File_Open_SelectFile](https://github.com/scionsamurai/Pandas-tkinter-excel/blob/Test/pics/File_Open_SelectFile.png)

-Now we can start opening our files by going to File>Open>Select_File.
+We can start opening our files by going to File>Open>Select_File.
 I would suggest only using this application with CSV files for now.
 I set a restriction on xlsx files to only allow up to 2MB because they open super slow right now.
-Adding support for larger xls files is my next objective.
-(And then i'll be thinking about adding SQL functionality)

 ![FP_Select_Files](https://github.com/scionsamurai/Pandas-tkinter-excel/blob/Test/pics/FP_Select_Files.png)